 Positive Behaviour Support is for families too.
 It aims to:

-improve families’ quality of life
+improve the children’s and families’ quality of life

 support regular attendance at school and an ongoing place in the education system

 For each child, we agree a maintenance plan with all key stakeholders, enabling withdrawal of the service from the delivery of direct support.
-During the maintenance period, we continue to monitor outcomes.

 Mobile: 07341 478228